 We hung the deer on the children’s metal swingset frame (which we’d pulled into the woods) and set to work cleaning it.
 It wasn’t easy for the two of us to hoist the heavy buck up by his hind legs, but we struggled through and managed to secure it with slipknots.
 We were wishing we had one of those hook thingies that our hunter friend showed us (a Gambrel).

-Jerry and I both wore Cut Resistant Gloves, particularly after watching the following video by Misty Prepper.
+Jerry and I both wore Cut Resistant Gloves, particularly after watching a video by Misty Prepper.
 Yikes!!

 In the end we filled our freezer with 40 lbs of venison.
 I don’t have a FoodSaver, so we just sealed them up in ziploc bags and pushed as much of the air out as possible by hand.
 (Usually I suck the air out of freezer bags with a straw, but not with raw meat.)
 I saved the large bones to make stock, and the organs for dog food.